Northern Farm Machinery Training and Testing Institute

-Northern Region Farm Machinery Training and Testing Institute, Hisar is a public funded agricultural and farm training and testing institute located at Sirsa road, Hisar in the Indian state of Haryana.
+Northern Farm Machinery Training and Testing Institute, Hisar, is a public funded agricultural and farm training and testing institute located on Sirsa road, Hisar in the Indian state of Haryana.
 It is one of the four such institutes established by the Government of India's Ministry of Agriculture & Farmers Welfare.
-It had imparted training to students hailing from all over India and 27+ other nations and annual Krishi Darshan Expo is held at institute in October.
+It had provided training to students hailing from all over India and more than 27 other nations and annual Krishi Darshan Expo is held at institute in October.